pokadmin/KQ_APP_Combined/README.md

 php artisan serve
 ```

-If you get the message that your app key is missing, click on the button to generate one, and then refresh.

 ## Testing

-The endpoints to get all comments and get a single comment should be public and accessible without an access token.
-Run the following cURL command and you should get a response with all comments.
+The endpoints to get all Question_Answers and get a single Question_Answer should be public and accessible without an access token.
+Run the following cURL command and you should get a response with all Question_Answers.

 ```bash
 curl http://localhost:8000/api/QuestionAnswer -i